anza-xyz/wallet-adapter/packages/ui/svelte-ui/README.md

 ### `ConnectionProvider`

-`ConnectionProvider` is a component used to ...
+`ConnectionProvider` is a component used to establish a connection with the network.

 #### API